dart-lang/language/working/0508 - strict-inference/strict-inference.md

-A function parameter declared without a type (via `var`, `final` or without a modifier), which does not inherit a type (in the case of a method), and whose type cannot be inferred by downwards inference (in the case of a function literal) is considered an inference failure.
+A function parameter declared without a type (via `var`, `final` or without a modifier), which does not inherit a type (in the case of a method), and whose type cannot be inferred from downwards inference (in the case of a function literal) is considered an inference failure.
 A function literal's parameter types are commonly inferred when assigning the literal to a variable typed with a typedef, or when passing the literal as an argument whose corresponding